-• Whistleblowing channel that makes it possible to report any irregularities of a financial or accounting nature to the audit committee, as well as any possible breach of the code of conduct and irregular activities at the organization, specifying, if appropriate, whether it is confidential.
+- Promoting, disseminating and applying the Ethics Code throughout the Group. - Ensuring that the criminal offence prevention and control model is developed correctly in the Group. - · Encouraging the creation of internal policies, rules and procedures. - Whistleblowing channel that makes it possible to report any irregularities of a financial or accounting nature to the audit committee, as well as any possible breach of the code of conduct and irregular activities at the organization, specifying, if appropriate, whether it is confidential.

-Fluidra has an internal whistleblowing channel through which all employees can address their queries and reports.
+Fluidra has an internal whistleblowing channel ("Confidential Channel") through which all employees can address their queries and reports.
 A communication channel has been enabled to send them: via the corporate website, intranet, Living Fluidra and an e-mail address.

-The role of the Ethics Committee is to deal with the queries and complaints received.
+Fluidra also has an Ethics Committee, whose role is to deal with the queries and complaints received through the Confidential Channel.
 Its objective is to carry out monitoring and control of compliance with the principles established in the Ethics Code.